 Wild Turkey Species

-Wild turkeys are categorized into two main species: North American wild turkeys and Ocellated turkeys of Central America.
+Turkeys are categorized into two main species: North American turkeys and Ocellated turkeys of Central America.
 These are subcategories of the American turkey:

 Eastern turkeys have the largest range of all subspecies, covering the complete eastern part of America.